Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

-# Canon Introduction And Starter Workflow — How I Build RP Openings For Canon Bots
+# Canon Introduction and Starter Workflow — How I Build RP Openings for Canon Bots

 After building and testing a large number of canon characters, I eventually realized that a good script is not enough.

-The introduction and starter can reinforce the script.
+The introduction and the starter can reinforce the script.

-They can also undermine it.
+They can also weaken it.

 On some platforms, introductions and starters exist independently from the character script.